 Here is how the LEADERs program adapts to align with postdocs’ needs and priorities:

-- PostDocs apply / accepted into the Experiential PhD Leadership Certificate. at the form located at the bottom of this page.
+- Postdocs apply / accepted into the Experiential PhD Leadership Certificate. at the form located at the bottom of this page.
 This certificate is appropriate to any PhD-level research training program.

 - Leadership Certificate consists of 3 parts: (1) Leading Self and Others (PHDL 7600; 4SH) course; (2) Challenge Projects that earn (8SH of coursework via independent study-like challenge projects) credit towards the Leadership Certificate); (3) Seminar based reflection course “putting it all together”.

-- The program is synergistic to usual PostDoc activities.
-The Leading Self and Other Course is in addition to the PostDoc’s normal activities.
-The Challenge Project (8SH of independent study work) can (and should) be aligned to the PostDoc’s usual responsibility.
+- The program is synergistic with usual postdoc activities.
+The Leading Self and Other Course is in addition to the postdoc’s regular activities.
+The Challenge Project (8SH of independent study work) can (and should) be aligned with the postdoc’s usual responsibilities.

 No!
 As a University employee, the LEADERs courses are covered by your tuition reimbursement benefits.